 Their song 'Historyja Majho žyccia' (The Story of My Life) was the first ever performance in the Belarusian language.

 The song came a respectable 17th place, with the husband and wife duo passionately embracing at the end of the song, much to the delight of the audience.

 Most awkward kiss

-So kisses have long been part of Eurovision performance and lyrics and will continue to be in the coming years, particularly in a post-pandemic world!
-Happy International Kissing Day!
+So kisses have long been part of Eurovision performances and lyrics and will continue to be in the coming years, particularly in a post-pandemic world!